pond management, lake management, Pond

 -

-Keeping a daily fishing log on the species, size, and number of fish
+Keeping a daily fishing log on the species, size, and

 -

-If you are considering feeding your fish, such as bluegill or channel
+If you are considering feeding your fish, such as bluegill

-condition of the fish and make fishing more productive.
+growth and condition of the fish and make fishing more productive.

 -

-Aeration is becoming more popular with private lake owners since
+Aeration is becoming more popular with private lake

-purchasing.
+before purchasing.

 -

-If you have an existing lake and are not sure of the condition of
+If you have an existing lake and are not sure of the

-fishery.
+the fishery.

 Sunrise Fisheries, Inc. can provide you with all your fish stocking